EternoSeeker/TicTacToe/README.md

-# TicTacToe
+# Tic Tac Toe
-Basic Tic Tac Toe game
+## Basic Tic Tac Toe game
+Just getting introduced to javascript and this repo also serves as way of practicing some git commands and concepts